Yazlovets: More wars

 During World War I Jazłowiec was heavily damaged by Russian troops in 1916. in November 1918, after the formation of the West Ukrainian People's Republic (ZUNR), Yazlovets became part of the ZUNR.
 Between 11–13 July 1919 a three-day-long battle was fought for the town by Poles and Ukrainians locked in a fratricidal conflict, each trying to secure their statehood.
 The battle against units of the Ukrainian Galician Army was won by the Poles.
 Until the Invasion of Poland in September 1939, Jazłowiec belonged to Tarnopol Voivodeship, Poland.

 To commemorate the Polish victory in 1919, the 14th Uhlan Regiment of the Polish Army, stationed in the interwar period in Lwów (Lviv), was called the 14th Regiment of Jazlowiec Uhlans.
 Following the 1939 Soviet Invasion of Poland, the region fell under Soviet rule with the outbreak of World War II.

 In 1945, the town was downgraded to the status of a village and renamed Yablunivka, (or Yablonovka in Russian), and most of its Polish residents were forcibly deported for resettlement in the so-called Recovered Territories in Western Poland.
 The convent was closed by the communist invaders in 1946.
 Following the collapse of the Soviet Union and the emergence of independent Ukraine after half a century, its earlier Ukrainian name was restored and the convent was revived.
 In 1946 for security, the marble statue of the Virgin mary was moved, with the help of Soviet troops, to the new Polish border and thence taken to another convent of the order in Szymanów, about 20 km from the Polish capital of Warsaw, where it remains, but a faithful copy has been placed in Yazlovets.

 Place of pilgrimage

-After the beatification of Marcelina Darowska by Pope John Paul II in 1996, the chapel of the Sisters in Yazlovets was proclaimed a Sanctuary of Blessed Marcelina Darowska on September 1, 1999 by the Latin Rite Metropolitan of Lviv, Cardinal Marian Jaworski.
+After the beatification of Marcelina Darowska by Pope John Paul II in 1996, the chapel of the Sisters in Yazlovets was proclaimed a Sanctuary of Blessed Marcelina Darowska on September 1, 1999 by the Latin Church bishop of Lviv, Cardinal Marian Jaworski.